Winning complex competition and warfare requires both theoretical and applied thinking.

 Thinking critically about assumptions, logic and evidence helps frame and anticipate threats to security.
 Particularly for adaptive threats that target vulnerabilities of thought such as entrenched assumptions, flawed cause-and-effect logic, and “not in my lane” job execution.

-Theoretical thinking includes theoretical opportunism that discovers vulnerabilities in how competitors think.
+Theoretical thinking includes opportunism that discovers and anticipates vulnerabilities in how competitors think.
 Social media extremists attempt to radicalize disaffected groups to divide society; internet trolls strive to become opinion leaders to shape perceptions.